Policy and Advocacy Advisor

 Job Description

-Start Network has an exciting opportunity for a Policy and Advocacy Adviser to join our Communications and Digital Team.
-The role will lead on the external policy and advocacy work of the Crisis Anticipation & Risk Financing (CARF) Team and support the wider advocacy of Start Network.
-The role will implement the policy and advocacy strategy, aimed at increasing the visibility and impact of the work of Start Network, its members, and leading to wider systemic change in new financing for humanitarian action.
-The CARF Team focuses on analysing the risk of crises and creates funding options for different types of humanitarian crises so that local NGOs can forecast crises, and access timely funding to reduce the impact of those disasters on communities.
+The Policy and Advocacy Advisor role will lead the external policy and advocacy work primarily of the Crisis Anticipation & Risk Financing (CARF) Team and support the wider advocacy of Start Network.
+The role will implement the policy and advocacy strategy, aimed at increasing the visibility and impact of the work of Start Network and its members and leading to wider systemic change in new financing for humanitarian action.

 KEY ACCOUNTABILITIES